9 min

 Monitor your videos

-Quality before quantity
+Quality over quantity

 Live broadcasts are also a great way to communicate with your community.
-This format allows for spontaneous communication that can be more engaging and personal, which can help create a stronger community around your channel.
+This format allows for spontaneous communication that can be more engaging and personal, which can help build a stronger community around your channel.